-While government-ownership provides distinct advantages in terms of infrastructure delivery, the fragmented ownership across multiple agencies could pose its own set of challenges.
+While government-ownership provides distinct advantages in terms of infrastructure delivery, the fragmented ownership across multiple agencies could pose its own set of challenges, as could the lease arrangements.
 This will need to be addressed and worked through, including determining an appropriate governance, delivery and development strategy.